 Your FAPIA Public Adjuster is tested, licensed, bonded and authorizes to practice the profession.
 By attending bi-annual conferences, FAPIA members continue their professional education to keep up with the ever-changing insurance industry.
 They subscribed to constant emails bringing them up-to-date on a monthly and weekly basis.
 Their network of contacts means the best support staff and contacts will be working for you.

 No they are not.
 Their services are available only to the insured public, not the insurance company.

+License & Appointment – Make sure their license and appointment are up-to-date with the State of Florida and make sure they are really a licensed Public Adjuster.
+Some people are misrepresented themselves as Public Adjusters.
+Experience – Public Adjusters come from a wide range of backgrounds – Ask about experience and training and it’s always a good idea to ask for references.
+Make sure the person who you are considering has the right mix for you.
+Professionalism – Do not sign blank contracts.
+A professional public insurance adjuster will explain the fee structure up-front so you understand why and what you’re are paying for.
 Comfort Level – This intangible may be quite important if your claim is complex or extensive.
 This person will be helping you through a very traumatic time and resolving the claim could take some time…find someone who fits your needs.
 Make sure they show you their FAPIA ID Card – A public insurance adjuster who is a member of their state association of public insurance adjusters takes their profession seriously and subscribes to a strict code of ethics.
 FAPIA public adjuster members care about advocating for policyholders in Florida.